 Overview of the Association

-This powerpoint gives a quick overview of the association and its goals, its structure and its activities.
+This power point presentation gives a quick overview of the association and its goals, its structure and its activities.

 The ATEE tries to reach its aim through active dialogue and international exchange of research and practice in initial and in-service teacher education.